orbitalchicken/Roadmap/README.md

 	GNOME: gnome-calculator menubar (minor cosmestic issue, won't fix)
 	System: gksu covers cinnamon panel and clutter layer (offending code is in libgksu, won't fix, likely to migrate to pkexec instead)
 	System: Support for Wacom tablet (configurable via the command line, will need to join forces with Xfce/MATE if we want to develop a cross DE UI.
 This doesn't justify pulling resources to make a Cinnamon specific solution)
+	System: EFI booth path isn't standard (EFI installation in Virtualbox works fine, but upon reboot it loses its NVRAM and isn't able to find the EFI boot files)
 	MDM: l10n doesn't cover new features (MDM 1.4 is still using the l10n it inherited from GDM.
 Decision was taken to migrate MDM entirely to Mint/LP translations in 1.6, not just mdmwebkit/mdmsetup).